 What is Tencel - Features

-The greatest benefit to sewing or wearing tencel is its softness.
+The greatest benefit to sewing or wearing Tencel is its softness.
 It feels great on the skin and breathes and wicks moisture away from the body.
-Many years ago I had a pair of tencel jeans and they were so unbelieveably soft and floaty.
+Many years ago I had a pair of Tencel jeans and they were so unbelievably soft and floaty.

 Features of Tencel

-- Softness - Tencel is extremely soft and gentle on the skin
+- Softness - Tencel is extremely soft and gentle on sensitive skin.
+It has a similar softness to silk and is smooth to the touch.

 - Moisture absorbent - Tencel's manufacturer claims that it is more absorbent than cotton.

-- Drape is important in order for clothing to be flattering.
+- Drape - This is important in order for clothing to be flattering.

 What is Tencel - Products